nimaid/python-etatime/README_pypi.md

 for item in (calc := eta_calculator(range(10))):  # Creates a `calc` object that tracks the progress
     print(calc.eta)  # Print the current progress stats process_item(item)  # Do your processing here
-calc.complete()  # Update the last Eta object to completed, using now as the end time

 print(f"Done processing {calc.eta.total_items} items in {calc.eta.string(calc.eta.Value.TIME_TAKEN)}!\n")
 ```